 Work with educators and field experts while earning the Certificate in Professional Private Investigations from PDI of the University of North Texas.
 This exciting program prepares students to enter the field of private investigations.

 Every program is taught by professional faculty, attorneys and practitioners in the field.
 This curriculum offers over 200 hours of instruction broken down into 10 classes over 33 weeks, including special topics.
-The program is exclusively online EXCEPT for three live classes.
+The program is exclusively online EXCEPT for four live classes.
 Call for complete details.

 Upon successful completion of the program, you will be awarded a Certificate in Professional Private Investigations from PDI and be automatically eligible to sit for the licensing PI exam in Texas. (after meeting all other PSB licensing requirements)